 Why not prepare a presentation to announce the scheme?
 Or provide educational materials that outline the benefits of having options that will one day become valuable assets.
 After all, you want staff to feel excited at the prospect of having a future stake in the business.

 It is also a way of showing them how you value their hard work and want them to stick around.
 Be part of the company success story years down the line.

 How do I set up a share option scheme?

 Traditionally, setting up a company share option scheme like EMI involves liaising with lawyers and accountants and tackling a ton of paperwork that inevitably ends up in an employee’s drawer never seen again.
 But there is a new, better way of managing equity – digitally.

 Vestd is the UK’s only first, most advanced, and only regulated digital share scheme platform for SMEs.
-All option holders have access to a dynamic online platform, so it is much easier to educate staff and get them excited about share options.
+All option holders have access to a dynamic online platform, so educating staff and getting them excited about share options is much easier.
 They can see their options vest for themselves and visualise their value.

 You can book a free, no-obligation consultation with one of our equity specialists to discover the best share option scheme for your business to incentivise staff.